AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    This is intended to be used in combination with the IntegratorListener.
-It this option is set, and there is a IntegratorListener set, RoadRunner::integrate will run the integrator in a series of internal steps, and the listner will by notified at each step.
+It this option is set, and there is a IntegratorListener set, RoadRunner::integrate will run the integrator in a series of internal steps, and the listener will by notified at each step.

    Highly Experimental!!!

-.. attribute:: Config.ROADRUNNER_DISABLE_PYTHON_DYNAMIC_PROPERTIES,
+.. attribute:: Config.ROADRUNNER_DISABLE_PYTHON_DYNAMIC_PROPERTIES
    :module: RoadRunner
    :annotation: int